Azure/webapps-deploy/README.md

   * [Setup Java](https://github.com/actions/setup-java) sets up Java app environment optionally downloading and caching a version of java by version and adding to PATH.
 Downloads from [Azul's Zulu distribution](http://static.azul.com/zulu/bin/).
 * To build and deploy a containerized app, use [docker-login](https://github.com/Azure/docker-login) to log in to a private container registry such as [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/).
 Once login is done, the next set of Actions in the workflow can perform tasks such as building, tagging and pushing containers.

-Note: For first time users, workflow samples with sample app code and deployment procedure for various technologies are given at (https://github.com/Azure/actions-workflow-samples/tree/master/AppService).

-For Eg: If You want to deploy a Node.js app, You can follow the link https://github.com/Azure-Samples/node_express_app in the sample workflow templates.

 ## Create Azure Web App and deploy using GitHub Actions

+## Note:
+For first time users, workflow samples with sample app code and deployment procedure for various **runtime** environments are given at (https://github.com/Azure/actions-workflow-samples/tree/master/AppService).
+For Eg: If You want to deploy a Java WAR based app, You can follow the link https://github.com/Azure-Samples/Java-application-petstore-ee7 in the sample workflow templates.

-1. Create a web app on Azure app service.It can be done using Azure portal or cloudshell in the portal.
-To use cloudshell, follow the tutorial [Azure Web Apps Quickstart](https://docs.microsoft.com/en-us/azure/app-service/overview#next-steps).
+1. Create a web app on Azure app service.
+Follow the tutorial [Azure Web Apps Quickstart](https://docs.microsoft.com/en-us/azure/app-service/overview#next-steps).
 2. Pick a template from the following table depends on your Azure web app **runtime** and place the template to `.github/workflows/` in your project repository.
-3. Change `app-name` to your Web app name configured in the Azure
+3. Change `app-name` to your Web app name created in the first step.
 4. Commit and push your project to GitHub repository, you should see a new GitHub Action initiated in **Actions** tab.

 |  Runtime | Template |